developingwoot/developingwoot.github.io/_pages/01_about.markdown

 I also love tacos not just eating them, but making them.

-This blog is dedicated to finding ways to blog for free, but not just blogging.
-How can we build an audience through SEO, and well thought out design techniques without spending a dime.
+I wanted to start a blog that I could truly say is mine, while keeping it as free as possible.
+This blog is my story to blog freely about code and tacos.